launchableinc/hands-on-lab/HANDSON4.md

 In this section, edit the configuration to test in parallel.

-1. Change Move launchable subset command to primary
+1. Move `launchable subset` command to primary
 1. Run test on parallel (worker1 ~ 4)

 Before starting it, make a new branch `PR3`.